PMI and ISM Manufacturing Index

 Next Step

 Track the ISM Manufacturing PMI new orders subindex alongside the headline for six months.
-Note how often changes in new orders precede changes in the headline by 1-2 months.
-This exercise builds intuition for using PMI as a leading indicator.
+Record both numbers each month in a simple two-column log.
+Note how often changes in new orders precede changes in the headline by 1–2 months.
+This exercise builds firsthand intuition for using PMI as a leading indicator—the kind of pattern recognition that turns a data release from noise into a usable signal.